simoneldevig/react-native-static-server/README.md

   special `hostname` values to ask the library to automatically select appropriate non-local address._

+- `id` &mdash; **number** &mdash; Optional.
+Allows to enforce a specific ID, used to communicate with the server instance within the Native layer, thus it allows to re-connect to an existing native server instance.
+  See [getActiveServerId()] for details, and also pay attention to set the correct `state` option value in this case.
+By default is is assigned by the library.

 - `nonLocal` &mdash; **boolean** &mdash; Optional.
 By default, if `hostname` option was not provided, the server starts at the "`127.0.0.1`" (loopback) address, and it is only accessible within the host app.